JaysonM1/MLB-Predictions/README.md

 rating should win the game.
 This had an accuracy of about 62-65%.
 The formula took into account starting pitchers ERA, WHIP, and K/9, the Teams
 BA, OBP, and SLG, as well as the teams ERA, WHIP, and K/9 to account to the bullpen and relievers.

 Soon I made the neural network that pulled data similar to the formula file and it had similar results.
 I suspect I need more game data to increase it as well as more features.
-Problem is there isnt really a good API for what I need.

-The TESTING file is just a program i found online similar to what i did.
-The accuracy was only 65%.